polyrand/sniplib/README.md

 ./sniplib.sh [SNIPPETS FOLDER] [SEARCH QUERY - optional]
 ```

+**Note**: this has been developed and tested only on macOS, but it should be compatible with anything that can run `xclip` too.
+If not, please open an issue so that I can look at it.

 **Recommended usage:**

 Add an alias to your `.bashrc` (or whatever you use) to launch the script with your snippets folder as an argument (or